 An E-Toll Account may be transferred to a spouse or surviving partner, but not a family member.

 Close an E-Toll Account due to a deceased estate

-If you need to close a Roads and Maritime Services E-Toll Account due to a deceased estate, you can do this at a service centre.
+If you need to close a Transport for NSW E-Toll Account due to a deceased estate, you can do this at a service centre.

 Transfer a vehicle registration due to the death of the registered operator